myersm0/SymbolicApproximators.jl/README.md

 ### Basic workflow
 Usage revolves around this basic workflow:
-1. Define a **`SymbolicApproximator`** with integer arguments for:
+1. **Preprocess your data**.
+See preprocessing section below.
+This package does not currently provide preprocessing utilities like z-normalization, but most algorithms assume it has been done.
-    - **word size**, i.e. the number of segments to use, or in other words the desired output length or dimensionality.
+2. Define a **`SymbolicApproximator`** with integer arguments for:
-    - **alphabet size**, also called cardinality.
-This refers to the number of symbols (`Char`s) that you want to use.
+    - **word size**, i.e. the number of segments to use, or in other words the desired output length
-2. Pass that approximator and your data (presumably normalized -- see below) into the function **`encode(::SymbolicApproximator, ::AbstractVector)`**.
-Or if you prefer, use `approximate()` which is an alias for `encode()`.
+    - **alphabet size**, also called cardinality
-3. Your output will be a **`Word`** composed of instances of the symbol set defined in the approximator.
+3. Pass that approximator and your normalized data into the function **`encode(::SymbolicApproximator, ::AbstractVector)`**.
-    - A `Word` holds a representation of your encoded output, along with a reference to the `SymbolicApproximator` that generated it (to inform things like the computation of distance between two `Word`s, for example, which may be algorithm-dependent).
+4. Your output will be a **`Word`** composed of instances of the symbol set defined in the approximator.

 ```julia
 julia> using SymbolicApproximators